Abu Hamza (spokesperson)

-Naji Maher Abu Sayf (10 April 1995 – 18 March 2025), known by the Nom de guerre Abu Hamza, was a Palestinian militant who served as the spokesperson of the al-Quds Brigades of Palestinian Islamic Jihad, a Palestinian Islamist paramilitary organisation, until his assassination in March 2025.
+Naji Maher Abu Sayf (10 April 1995 – 18 March 2025), known by the Nom de guerre Abu Hamza, was a Palestinian militant who served as the spokesperson of the Al-Quds Brigades of Palestinian Islamic Jihad, a Islamist Palestinian political party and paramilitary organization, until his assassination in March 2025.

-In March 2019, Abu Hamza stated that if Israel killed protesting Palestinian civilians, it would bring "anything other than war" in reference to al-Quds Brigades intervention.
+In March 2019, Abu Hamza stated that if Israel killed protesting Palestinian civilians, it would bring "anything other than war" in reference to Al-Quds Brigades intervention.

 Abu Hamza and his wife, Shaima Abu Saif, were both killed in central Gaza during a night air raid during the Gaza war on 18 March 2025.